mslonina/Mechanic/README.md

 Mechanic is BSD-licensed.
 The source code package comes with few example modules and is freely available at http://git.astri.umk.pl/projects/mechanic

+### How does it work?

+Consider an example of generation of an image (sets of points).
+In a single-threaded software, it requires a loop over all points:

+    for (i = 0; i < xdim; i++) {
+      for (j = 0; j < ydim; j++) {
+        result = PixelCompute(i, j);
+      }
+    }

+It works well, however, the problem arises, when the `PixelCompute()` function takes a long time to finish (especially in dynamical astronomy, the field the Mechanic came from).
+Since each `PixelCompute()` call is independent, we may try to split the workload by using some parallel techniques.
+In such a case, we will loop over all tasks to do, this time, however, each parallel thread receives a single task, and return the result to the master thread.
+This is what Mechanic does.
+It sends a single `PixelCompute()` task to each worker node in the computing pool (say CPU cluster) and combine the results (this is the so-called _MPI Task Farm model_).
+Under the hood the Mechanic is independent from the numerical problem itself -- it provides a unified way to create and access data files, setup, node-communication etc.

 ### Key features

 - **The numerical part of the code is fully separated from the setup and storage phase.** You may